 Greetings Farm Fam,

-We welcome the return of longer days and thank you for joining us on this journey.
-Drop us a note or come see us up on the farm, our farm fam is growing everyday!
+With a deep breath, we welcome the return of longer days and thank you for joining us on this path.
+Drop us a note or come see us up on the farm, our fam is growing everyday!

 Tracy, Brian, Nic & Amanda